 A cross-community interest is in carbon, climate adaptation, and environmental risk and resilience.
 Cranfield’s research in climate change centres on assessing the impacts of change rather than developing climate models per se.
 It compares how the real world will react to the changes forecast by different models and assumptions, the main sensitivities and tipping points, and how to determine and implement the best adaption pathways in the face of substantial uncertainty.
 The impact of climate change on health through the direct effects of temperature on people as well as indirectly through changing environmental systems (natural and built) is of current interest too.

 Additionally, Cranfield has expertise in engineering and critical infrastructure resilience supporting the development of models that represent complex real world scenarios, the interdependency of complex systems, and the uncertainty associated with future extreme threats to support government, practitioners and academia.
 Cranfield have also long championed the application of human factors research (safety cultures and behaviours) in the aerospace sector, through long-standing experience with Aircraft Cabin Evacuation trials on full scale aircraft held at Cranfield, with implications for in cabin design and safety behaviours in flight.
-Uniquely in the UK, Cranfield hosts industrial-scale, national facilities for in situ engineering integrity testing; including the Crash Impact Centre (one of only three FIA approved test centres in the world); the Aerospace Integration Research Centre (a new £35m facility with Airbus and Rolls-Royce); an Airport (the only UK university to own and operate one); a National Wind Tunnel Facility (to identify efficiencies for transportation companies); and a secure site at the Defence Academy of the UK (the only UK university operating on a secure site, conducting classified research for Government and industry).
+Uniquely in the UK, Cranfield hosts industrial-scale, national facilities for in situ engineering integrity testing, including the Crash Impact Centre (one of only three FIA approved test centres in the world); the Aerospace Integration Research Centre (a new £35m facility with Airbus and Rolls-Royce); an airport (the only UK university to own and operate one); a National Wind Tunnel Facility (to identify efficiencies for transportation companies); and a secure site at the Defence Academy of the UK (conducting classified research for government and industry).

 Other facilities include quality analytical laboratories allowing the measurement of chemicals, biomarkers and gases in a wide range of media including air, dusts, soils, breath and biological samples, and chromatography and spectrometry investments to assess human exposure levels.